BlueBlazin/dotados/README.md

 This website provides an interface and visualizations on a graph Dota 2 pro players.

 Two players have a connection in this graph if they have played on the same team.

+---

+## Attributions

+Data used in the webapp is from Liquipedia (https://liquipedia.net/).
+This includes team rosters and player info.